cloudfoundry-attic/bosh-lite/README.md

     cd ~/workspace/bosh-lite
     ./scripts/make_manifest_spiff
     ```

+    If you want to change the jobs properties for this bosh-lite deployment, e.g. number of nats servers, you can change it in the template located under cf-release/templates/cf-infrastructure-warden.yml.

 1. Upload final release
 Use the version that matches the tag.
 For c149 you would use: releases/cf-149.yml